Gambler’s Fallacy

 Financial Gambles

 Take loans.
 Approving or rejecting loans can sometimes feel like a gamble to loan officers.
-Studies show that loan officers are more likely to reject a loan that is sitting in front of them if they had approved the last loan that came across their desk.
+Studies show that loan officers are more likely to reject a loan sitting in front of them if they have approved the last loan that came across their desk.
 Researchers think that 5% of loans are affected by this fallacy.

 This can have a huge impact on a person’s ability to buy a house or start a business, but further research shows that this fallacy can have an even more significant impact.